 Education.
 Proper shoe selection, nutrition, training regimens, and other topics are an essential part of your rehabilitation.
 Your physical therapist will provide specialized education to aid in your recovery as well as in the prevention of future musculoskeletal issues.

 Although there are no guaranteed ways to prevent lower extremity stress fractures, there are a number of factors known to be associated with their occurrence.
 Risk factors that should be avoided include:

-- Excessive impact physical activity (eg, running, jumping, cutting) with inadequate rest
+- Excessive impact physical activity (such as running, jumping, or cutting) with inadequate rest.